mangos77/m77-raspberry-wifi-node-nmcli/README_es.md

 ```
 {
   success: true,
+  code: 1061,
-  msg: 'The Wi-Fi network has been successfully configured on interface wlan0',
+  msg: "The Wi-Fi network has been successfully configured on interface",
+  data: {
+    milliseconds: 3273,
-  data: { milliseconds: 3273, ssid: 'mangos77' }
+    ssid: 'mangos77'
+  }
 }
 ```